cityofaustin/Residential-Permitting/_project_steps/interior-remodel/consult.md

 * The proposed floor plan (including new windows or doors)
 * The proposed new walls

 Make sure you label smoke and carbon monoxide detectors and any walls that will be partially or completely torn down.
-It’s very important that you label any load-bearing walls or beams.
+Do your best to label any load-bearing walls or beams.

 ---

 ## How can I get a free in-person consultation?

-All consultations take place at [Residential Plan Review](/resources/contact/#residential-plan-review) at 505 Barton Springs Road., 78704.
+All consultations take place at [Residential Plan Review](/resources/contact/#residential-plan-review).

 There are two ways to sign up for your free 20 minute in-person consultation: